mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 173
 ```

-And here I am adding another condition where I want the trip duration to be greater than 1,200 seconds-- 173.
+And here I am adding another condition where I want the trip duration to be greater than 1,200 seconds -- 173.
 OK, let's break this query down to take a closer look at the syntax and what this query really does.
 First, we added a greater than operator to our equals operator under the same "$and" umbrella.
 Something here is still a bit off from how we learned to use comparison operators.

 In MQL, comparison operator syntax uses the field name first and the comparison operator applied later.

-This syntax, however, is using the aggregation operator instead.
+This syntax, however, is using the *aggregation operator* instead.
 It looks the same way, but the syntax is slightly different.

-We will cover the aggregation pipeline and operators, I promise, later in this course.
+We will cover the *aggregation pipeline and operators*, I promise, later in this course.

 So stay with me.

-This is it for the expressive operator.
+This is it for the *expressive operator*.
 It allows for more complex queries and for comparing fields within a document.

-We also learned about another way that the dollar sign is used in the MongoDB query language, and even got a peek at how to use comparison operators via the aggregation pipeline before we even got to learn about the aggregation pipeline.
+We also learned about another way that the dollar sign is used in the *MongoDB query language*, and even got a peek at how to use *comparison operators* via the *aggregation pipeline* before we even got to learn about the *aggregation pipeline*.